pushme-pullyou/pushme-pullyou.github.io/tootoo/r5/ladybug-tools-view/README.md

 There are terrific tools out there, but they require skill, time and effort to get going, but you can't afford the devops peeps that are needed.

-There are not a lot of free, open source, plain-vanilla entry-level JavaScript tools to help you turn GitHub repos into websites auto-magically
+There are not a lot of free, open source, plain-vanilla entry-level JavaScript tools to help you turn GitHub repos into websites auto-magically.

+Software that's easy-peasy readable so you can re-write in your favorite language is rare.

 ### Solution

-As you are exploring or testing Ladybug Tools, you want to be able to call up and display numbers of files very quickly - with the fewest clicks possible.
+As you are exploring or testing Ladybug Tools, you are able to call up and display numbers of files very quickly - with single clicks.

-Whenever content is renderable in the browser - text, html, markdown, images, 3D models - you want to be able to see the rendered version and the source code version.
+Whenever content is renderable in the browser - text, html, markdown, images, 3D models - you can view the rendered version and the source code version.

-Whenever there is source code, you want to see it well-formatted and well-styled
+Whenever there is source code, you see it well-formatted and well-styled

 #### Mission